Who can visit Degmo?

 How long can we stay?

-Visitors may stay as long as they like, but we suggest stays of between 2 and 5 nights.
-Other lengths of stay are available but, due to the time taken in traveling to Degmo and in order to benefit more fully from your stay, we do not recommend visits of less than two nights.
+We suggest stays of between 2 and 5 nights.
+Other lengths of stay are available, but we do not recommend visits of less than two nights. .

 BACK TO TOP